-Instead of topping off, students may choose to defer a year (or, a semester, for semester-long awards) of their GSAS multi-year fellowship, subject to the GSAS instructional requirement for Ph.D. students.
+Instead of topping off, students in the humanities and social sciences may choose to defer a year (or, a semester, for semester-long awards) of their GSAS multiyear fellowship, subject to the GSAS instructional requirement for Ph.D. students.
 Students who select this option will not be topped off.

-Students receive neither option until the Statement of Understanding form (.pdf) is received in GSAS.
-Students whose forms are not received by September 15 (for the fall semester or for the academic year, or by January 15 (for spring-semester-only awards) will automatically receive the Top-Off of External Fellowship option and will not defer their GSAS funding.
+Students in the humanities and social sciences will receive neither option until the Statement of Understanding form (PDF) is received in GSAS.
+Students whose forms are not received by September 15 (for the fall semester or for the academic year, or by January 16 (for spring-semester-only awards) will automatically receive the Top-Off of External Fellowship option and will not defer their GSAS funding.

 External Award Policies